volprjir/Face-Recognition/README.md

 Recommended python version is 3.6.

 # Installation
 I strongly recommend to create a virtualenv by command `python -m venv virtual`.
 Then activate it and install requirements from requirements.txt file.
+There is a problematic library to install called dlib.
+If the pip install failed, please follow the instructions here: https://www.pyimagesearch.com/2018/01/22/install-dlib-easy-complete-guide/

 ## Creating a dataset
 To let python recognize faces you have to create a dataset.
 It's recommended to use at least 1000 pics and every